-Through the Federal APH Quota system, some textbooks and specialized materials are provided to eligible and registered blind students in educational settings ranging from early intervention programs for visually impaired infants to rehabilitation for elders who have agerelated vision loss, and from center-based and residential school programs to the regular classroom.
-Braille and large prints books produced by APH are also available for purchase through the quota system.
-These specialized materials are identified in the APH Educational Catalog (available on-line) but MUST be ordered through a VABVI TVI.
+Through the Federal APH Quota system, some textbooks, adapted educational products, and assistive technology devices are provided to eligible and registered VABVI clients in educational settings ranging from early intervention programs for visually impaired infants and toddlers to specialized center-based educational services, as well as general education settings.
+Braille and large prints books produced by APH and available for purchase through the Federal Quota system can be identified through an online APH catalog and must be ordered through a TVI.